Salmestone Grange is an exclusive 14th Century Venue catering for all your Special Occasions, Celebrations and Weddings.

 We have 2 luxurious self catering apartments which are set in the tranquil surroundings of Salmestone Grange.

 The design has captured the "modern meets Medieval" experience that makes a stay here unique.

 A Sunday Lunch at Salmestone Grange is the best way to celebrate a special occasion or relax with family and friends.

 The Four course lunch followed by tea or coffee & bon bons £23 per guest.

 Meet with our team of professional, friendly Wedding Co-ordinators, along with the many exhibitors who will help you to visualise your dreams and plan your perfect day.

 50% Reduction on the Venue Hire Charge Book NOW for a Wedding Reception to be held here before -

-1st December 2016 and receive a discount on your venue hire fee.
+1st March 2017 and receive a discount on your venue hire fee, if booked now.

 Call 01843 231161 for more information and to arrange a viewing with one of our Wedding Co-ordinators.

 Between 1290 and 1400 Salmestone Grange served as a rural 'retreat' for the abbot and monks of St. Augustine's Abbey at Canterbury